rileyjson/Cheetah-Sign/Documentation/Development.md

 Vue file instead of the old one.
 You can do this by editing the directory from './App.vue' to the directory of your newly made vue file.

-## Back End Setup

-### Running the Backend
+### Building The Docker Containers

-Open your preferred IDE with the ability to compose.
+Open your preferred IDE with the ability to docker compose and your Docker Desktop application.
 We are using VSCode so you will want to install the [Docker Extension](https://code.visualstudio.com/docs/containers/overview) to run it in the way presented.
 Now you should right click on the docker-compose.yml file and select "compose up".
+This can take some time to build your containers.

 ![dockerCompose](./images/dockerCompose.png)

-Docker compose will spin up 3 images:
+You will know if the build was successful because your container names will appear in your terminal and Docker Compose will spin up 4 images:

-- cheetah.sign.api
 - pgdata
 - pgadmin
+- cheetah.sign.api
+- cheetahsign-webclient

+This is how it will appear on Docker Desktop:
 ![dockerContainer](./images/DockerContainer.png)

-### Setting Up Postgres (pgadmin)
+## Setting Up Postgres (pgadmin)

 The pgdata container will expose a specific port that you can use to setup your database server, so that the API can connect to the database.
 To setup your database, go to the port